HaEun12/Twilight-Renaissance/index.md

 5. _**Experience an All-Around Entertainment**_: Not only did Twilight create hype around its books and movies, but its music is phenomenal!
 From Sleeping At Last and American Mouth to Christina Perri, the diversity of music in the franchise’s playlist is astounding.
 6. _**Join a Fandom**_: Twilight has created a fandom culture and craze.
 Fandom debates about Team Jacob versus Team Edward have engaged the community.
 The release of merchandise has been steady throughout the years.
 Many users are still creating additional content in the forms of memes, fan-made videos, fanfiction, drawings, etc.

+The latest publication of _Midnight Sun_ to the Twilight franchise and Meyer's announcement that there will be two more installments to the series are signs that new and old readers should be excited.
+It is time to come together to support the series and reinvigorate the fandom.

 The Twilight fandom has supported causes and provided premium entertainment over the years.
 Being more than a consumer circle, Twilight fans are active members and supporters of a cultural phenomenon.
-Come join this ever-growing community.
+Come join this ever-growing community to support the books and movies.